acailuv/GDRP/README.md

 - Install [golang-migrate](https://github.com/golang-migrate/migrate).
     - You (might) need [Brew](https://brew.sh/).

+# Run
+First time running?
+Use `docker-compose up --build`.\
+If not, use `docker-compose up`.\

+**NOTE:** You need to rebuild if you made some changes to the Dockerfile(s).
+However, I'm pretty sure you know this if you are planning to make changes to those file(s).

 # Cheat Sheet
 This section contains some commands and examples that you might need.
 I have made a [Makefile](https://github.com/acailuv/GDRP/blob/main/Makefile) to make things easier.
 Check it out!